-The style often consists of a series of essays or poems that move from subject to subject or jump from essay to essay, each adding to the sense of a greater whole.
+The style often consists of a series of essays or poems that move from subject to subject or jump from theme to theme, each adding to the sense of a greater whole.
 Together, it gathers an inventory of who we are.
-The expressions depart from no central point, rather they are pieces and parts that interact with each other while slowly moving towards a centre.
+The expressions depart from no central point; instead, they are pieces and parts that interact with each other while slowly moving towards a centre.
 There may be prose in one area, poetry in another, and abstractions here with projections there, whose sole function is to absorb positions in ways that fact alone cannot.
 At times, it has been described as the building of different houses, where the bridges between them are invented and navigated by us — as subjects and audiences — to slowly create new patterns and neighbourhoods from them.
-In the works presented here, each of the degrees presents a different category of our behaviours, or our shared human code, with each volume rendering themselves through the facades of other's.
-The shared visual genetics buried in the degrees and the volumes connect through a broader notion of other — a nature within us all.
+In the works presented here, each of the degrees offers a different category of our behaviours, or our shared human code, with each volume rendering themselves through the facade of others.
+The shared visual genetics buried in the degrees and the two volumes connect through a broader notion of otherness — a perceptual nature worth exploring in us all.

-The spirit of Zuihitsu runs through the entirety this collection.
+The spirit of Zuihitsu runs through the entirety of this collection.